Contact Health Promotion

 Water & hydration Accordion Closed

 The Flagstaff mountain campus is located at 7,000 feet above sea level-meaning the air is dryer and we’re more likely to lose water through increased breathing!
 It’s common for students to feel headaches, fatigue, and decreased exercise performance when first moving to Flagstaff.
-Be sure to carry water with you at all times and use the following equation to stay hydrated.
+Be sure to carry water with you at all times.
+Adding things like fresh fruit, lemon juice, and ice can make it easier to stay hydrated.

 Eating healthy with a meal plan doesn’t have to be complicated.
 Follow the strategies below to choose healthier options on campus!